Skip to main

 UK Libraries Learning Lab Internship is a paid opportunity for intellectually curious undergraduates from all disciplines.
 Set in our Special Collections Research Center, interns pursue individual, long-term research projects involving rare and unique archival materials from our collections, building invaluable skills under close mentorship and training from our archivists in a transformative, unique experience unlike any other available on campus.

-First Semester: Interns learn archival research methods and theory and gain practical, hands-on experience preserving and promoting access to archival materials within their research interest.
+Fall Semester: Interns learn archival methods and theory, how to research primary source materials, and gain practical, hands-on experience preserving and promoting access to archival materials within their research interest.

-Second Semester: Interns study primary source materials in their chosen collection, chart a research path, and disseminate their findings through a research project of their own design.
-View a selection of past projects.
+Spring Semester: Interns study primary source materials in their chosen collection, chart a research path, and disseminate their findings through a research project of their own design.
+For more on what to expect from a Learning Lab Internship, see our FAQ page.

 Contact